King's Day in Rotterdam - Festivals, parties, chillout areas

 However, if you are looking for a proper, large music / EDM festival with a solid line-up, then look no further.
 We have listed the most popular events for you right here.

-Note that the information below is from 2024 and yet to be updated for 2025.
+Note that the information below is from 2025 and yet to be updated for 2026.
 However, all the main festivals tend to return every year, so check out their websites for up-to-date information.

 Kralingse Bos Festival (KBF)

-The festival's line-up is usually an eclectic mix of genres aimed at energizing and captivating attendees with performances from urban to house music.
+Expect an eclectic mix of genres aimed at energizing and captivating attendees with performances from urban to house music.

 Access to the festival is restricted to those 18 and over, with ID checks at the entrance.
 KBF is well-connected to public transport, advising against car travel due to safety and parking considerations.
 It's recommended to use the metro, tram, or e-scooters, with the festival providing clear guidance on the best routes from various starting points, including nearby cities.